-For a new test type to be recognized and executed by Avocado's "nrunner" architecture, there needs to be two types of plugins:
+For a new test type to be recognized and executed by Avocado's "nrunner" architecture, there needs to be two types of plugins and one optional:

-- resolvers: they resolve references into proper test descriptions that Avocado can run - runners: these make use of the resolutions made by resolvers and actually execute the tests, reporting the results back to Avocado
+• resolvers: they resolve references into proper test descriptions that Avocado can run

+- discoverers (optional): They are doing the same job as resolvers but without a reference.
+They are used when the tests can be created from different data e.g. config files. - runners: these make use of the resolutions made by resolvers and actually execute the tests, reporting the results back to Avocado